 Admission decisions are made in accordance with state requirements and with university regulations and are based on evidence provided in the application form and in other, related documents.
-Students have the right to appeal admission decisions through the Vice Chancellor for Academic Affairs.
+Students have the right to appeal admission decisions through the Vice Chancellor for Academic Affairs or the Dean of Enrollment Management.